microsoft/Windows-AppConsult-PWALab/Manual/README.md

 As you noticed, in the previous task, we use 2 images for the icons.
 These images were already created and put for you at the website root.

 ### Task 4 - Add a service worker
-As already mentioned at the beginning of the lab, the Service Worker is a component that acts as a middle man between the browser and the server.
+As already mentioned at the beginning of the lab, the service worker is a component that acts as a middle man between the browser and the server.
 When a website registers a service worker, it’s able to intercept all the requests, so that it can redirect them to the most appropriate source: Internet or the browser’s cache.

 Let’s start to add a basic service worker to our Contoso Dashboard website.